 Errors affect the reading comprehension of your content.
 Misspellings and incorrect words can be misleading to readers.

 Closed caption quality is especially important in educational videos.
 Mistakes in the caption file can easily misinform a student.

 In a study by Global Lingo, 59% of respondents said they “would not use a company that had obvious grammatical or spelling mistakes on its website or marketing material.”

 Grammar mistakes can hurt your credibility and cost you millions in sales.

 Nowadays, your online appearance matters and words are a major part of it.
 As a result, it’s imperative that you make a good impression by using accurate captions.

-The FCC, DCMP, and WCAG have outlined captioning standards to ensure that all captions are accessible for deaf and hard of hearing individuals.
+The FCC, DCMP, and WCAG have outlined captioning standards to ensure that all closed captions are accessible for deaf and hard of hearing individuals.